 Students have the flexibility to make schedule changes during the first two weeks of the semester (one week for the summer semester).
 This period ends at the Census Date identified on the Academic Calendar.
-Students can add and drop courses during this time without penalty, meaning they will not be charged for any classes dropped and the dropped class will not appear on the student's transcript.
+Students can add and drop courses during

+Check for catalog updates at www.uttc.edu this time without penalty, meaning they will not be charged for any classes dropped and the dropped class will not appear on the student's transcript.